BisakhaD/CZ4010-Applied-Crypto/README.md

 7. **sign_cert_automation.sh** : file for signing a certificate on the host side.
 The purpose.sh file calls this file when the host choses to sign a certificate.
 8. **revocation_automation.sh** : file for revoking a signature.
 The purpose.sh file calls this file while the host selects to revoke a signature.

+### How to install and run the project?
+1. Clone the repository
+2. Go to the **openssl.cnf** file and change the directory path to the location of your folder <br/>
+3. Go to **intermediate/openssl.cnf** and change the directory path similar to step 1
+4. Open terminal and grant permission for all files by running **chmod +x (file name)**.
+For example for the **main.sh** file the command would be: <br/> ``` chmod +x ./main.sh ``` <br />
+5. Follow the following instructions based on the role (host/client).

+## What makes our project unique?
+1. Simple console - the user (host/client) can easily access all the actions they wish to perform.
+2. Autonomy for the users - Both the host and client have a choice regarding the encryption key.
+They can choose between an RSA or EC encryption key.
+Moreover, the user can decide how long they would like their certificate to be valid.
+3. Trusting Hierarchy - Upon the creation of the root CA certificate, the console instantly prompts the host to create an intermediate CA certificate.
+This ensures the safety of the root CA certificate.
+4. Informative Messages - The entire console is filled with informative messages that guide the user throughout making the application user friendly.

 ## References
 1: Aas, Josh, et al. "Let's Encrypt: an automated certificate authority to encrypt the entire web."
 Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security.
 2019. <br/>
 2: Al-Janabi, Sufyan Faraj, and Amer Kais Obaid.
 "Development of certificate authority services for web applications."
 2012 International Conference on Future Communication Networks.
 IEEE, 2012.  <br/>
 3: Dong, Y., et al. "Providing distributed certificate authority service in mobile ad hoc networks."
 First International Conference on Security and Privacy for Emerging Areas in Communications Networks (SECURECOMM'05).
 IEEE, 2005.  <br/>
 4: Cano, Maria-Dolores, Ruben Toledo-Valera, and Fernando Cerdan.
 "A certification authority for elliptic curve X. 509v3 certificates."
 International Conference on Networking and Services (ICNS'07).
 IEEE, 2007.  <br/>
+5: OpenSSL Foundation, I. (n.d.).
+OpenSSL. /index.html.
+Retrieved November 28, 2021, from https://www.openssl.org/. <br/>